 There is Protein and Amino Acids in Semen

 Albumins are a type of protein that are present in cum.
 The globular proteins are secreted by the prostate gland.
 The amino acids in semen are the other type of protein found in human ejaculate.
 These amino acids are produced by the seminal vesicles and include lysine, leusine, serine, glycine and aspartic acid.

 There are Minerals, Vitamins and Acids in Cum

 Semen contains a lot of zinc.
 In addition, cum contains ascorbic acid, calcium, chlorine ( which makes it smell like chlorine) and citric acid.
 Semen also contains magnesium, selenium, phosphorous, vitamin B12, sodium and potassium.
 There is also uric acid, nitrogen and lactic acid in human ejaculate.
 All these combine to give a near-neutral PH and the metallic, salty semen taste.

 There is Fructose in Seminal Fluid

-Cum contains fructose, which is produced in the seminal vesicles.
+Cum also contains fructose that is produced in the seminal vesicles.
 Sperm rely on fructose as an energy source.
 This enables spermatozoa to survive for up to 5 days while in the female reproductive system.
 Men whose seminal fluid contains inadequate fructose tend to be less fertile.

 A man can use this knowledge of the composition of cum to be able to produce more ejaculate.
 The diet mostly determines what is in the ejaculate.
-Consequently, men should eat foods that are high in zinc, minerals and vitamins – such as nuts, avocados, pineapples, and watermelon and pumpkin seeds.
+Consequently, men should eat foods that are high in zinc, minerals and vitamins.
+These include as nuts, avocados, pineapples, and watermelon and pumpkin seeds.